 The platform also features bitesize videos from more than 20 UK partners like Nowness, Barbican, NESTA, Enterprise Nation and Innovate UK; sharing innovative content and introducing them to markets and audiences not previously reach before.

-70 per cent of the platform users say they now view the UK as being more diverse than they thought.
-Seventy per cent of users also believe the UK is promoting values such as tolerance and personal liberties.
+Over 70 per cent of the platform users say they now view the UK as being more diverse than they originally thought, whilst the same percentage of users also believe the UK is promoting values such as tolerance and personal liberties.
 They are also now more likely to choose the UK as a destination for cultural experiences.

 Engaging young people through digital technology is a major priority of our work in Wider Europe.
 Educational and cultural engagement between Wider Europe and the UK contributes to building trust and promoting stability, particularly with future generations.